htcondor/htcondor/docs/automated-workflows/dagman-information-files.rst

 Current Node Status File
 ------------------------

-DAGMan has to option to write the DAG and its node statuses to a file periodically.
+DAGMan has the option to write the DAG and its node statuses to a file periodically.
 This is intended for a user or script to use for monitoring the DAG.
 To have DAGMan write the node status file simply use the **NODE_STATUS_FILE** commands syntax as follows: